drscotthawley/drscotthawley.github.io/_posts/2017-2-3-How-To-Port-Forward-Jupyter-Notebooks.md

  It'll say, "Copy/paste this URL into your browser when you connect for the first time, to login with a token:
        `http://localhost:8889/?token=96c92fc27f102995044da89ae111914c28e51757d57bebfc`"

-2. The computer "hedges" (that's right, hedges and edges...long story)  is my server which is visible from the outside world:
+2. The computer "hedges" (that's right, hedges and edges...long story)  is my server which is visible from the outside world, and so we forward its port 8889 to the one over on edges where the notebook is running:
         `shawley@hedges:~$ ssh -Y -N -n -L 127.0.0.1:8889:127.0.0.1:8889 edges`

-3. Then on my laptop, I run a similar port-forward...
+3. Then on my laptop, I run a similar port-forward so the browser will connected to the port on hedges:
         `shawley@laptop:~$ ssh -N -n -L 127.0.0.1:8889:127.0.0.1:8889 hedges`